juanjux/sandstorm-sandcats-cert-installer/README.md

 BIND_IP=127.0.0.1
 ```

-*(don't do this on containers - remember that every container with Docker has its own IP!).*
+*(but don't do this on containers - remember that every container with Docker has its own IP so if you do this it won't allow connections from your reverse proxy).*

 ### Configure the reverse proxy